 The Diamond Beach is a strip of black sand belonging to the greater Breiðamerkursandur glacial plain, located by Jökulsárlón glacier lagoon on the South Coast of Iceland.

 To reach the Diamond beach, check out Iceland's largest selection of Jokulsarlon glacier lagoon tours.
-Those who join certain guided packages, such as this 6-Day Summer Ring Road Tour, will have an opportunity to explore it, as will those on self-drive excursions such as this 7-Day Winter Road Trip.
+Those who join certain guided trips, such as this 6-Day Summer Ring Road Tour, will have an opportunity to explore it, as will those on self-drive excursions such as this 7-Day Winter Road Trip.
 It can also be accessed from the Ring Road by those who rent a car.

 At the Diamond Beach, the icebergs which fill the Jökulsárlón glacier lagoon wash up on shore, creating a stark contrast with the volcanic black sand.
 This beautiful display makes it a favourite location for photographers and nature lovers.
 Wildlife enthusiasts also frequent the site as many seals call the beach home, and it is one of the best places in the country to see orcas from the shore.

 Breiðamerkursandur is a glacial outwash plain located in the municipality of Hornafjörður.
 The sand stretches approximately 18 kilometers along Iceland’s South Coast, more specifically from the foot of Kvíárjökull Glacier to the famed glacier lagoon Jökulsárlón.
 This lagoon sits by the foot of Breiðamerkurjökull Glacier.

 Both glaciers are among the 30 outlets of Vatnajökull, Europe’s largest ice cap and the central feature of the Vatnajökull National Park.
 Many of these are seen en route to the Diamond Beach as you travel along the South Coast.